akvo/akvo-web/code/wp-content/plugins/wp-security-audit-log/readme.txt

 8. WP Security Audit Log is integrated with the built-in revision system of WordPress, thus allowing you to see what content changes users make on your WordPress posts, pages and custom post types.
 For more information read [Keep Record of All WordPress Content Changes with WP Security Audit Log Plugin](http://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-releases/record-all-wordpress-content-changes-wp-security-audit-log-plugin/)

 == Changelog ==

+= 2.4.2 (2016-04-26) =

+* **Improvement**
+	* Removed hardcoded memory limit in database connector.
+Now all database connections are done via AJAX calls hence there is no need for such limits.

+= 2.4.1 (2016-04-20) =

+Read the [WP Security Audit Log 2.4 release notes](https://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-releases/wp-security-audit-log-2-4-1-released/) for a detailed overview of what is new in this version.

+* **New Features**
+	* New setting allowing the users to configure the timestamp of the alerts.
+Read the FAQ [How to change the time zone in the WordPress Audit Trial](https://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-documentation/faq-change-time-zone-wordpress-audit-trail/) for more information.

+* **New WordPress Security Alerts for Content title changes**
+	* 2086: User changed the title of a post
+	* 2087: User changed the title of a page
+	* 2088: User changed the title of a custom post type

+* **Improvements**
+	* Implemented AJAX calls for when migrating the WordPress Audit Trail between databases with the [External DB add-on](https://www.wpsecurityauditlog.com/extensions/external-database-for-wp-security-audit-log/)

 = 2.4 (2016-03-28) =